lix-project/lix-website/content/community.md

 The easiest way to connect with us is to join our [Matrix space](https://matrix.to/#/#space:lix.systems), which will allow you to see previews of and join the most relevant community rooms.

-Note that all community venues -- including our Matrix rooms -- are subject to our [community standards] (/community-standards).
+Note that all community venues -- including our Matrix rooms -- are subject to our [community standards](/community-standards).

 ### Community Resources

-In order to help folks who are getting started or who want to learn more about Lix, we've created a curated list of [community resources](/community) that you may find helpful.
+In order to help folks who are getting started or who want to learn more about Lix, we've created a curated list of [community resources](/resources) that you may find helpful.
 If you have suggestions, feel free to drop them in our Matrix chat!